Archdiocese of Melbourne: Former auxiliary bishops

-Bishop Tim Costelloe, SDB was appointed as an auxiliary bishop on 30 April 2007 with responsibility for the northern region of the archdiocese.
+Bishop Tim Costelloe SDB was appointed as an auxiliary bishop on 30 April 2007 with responsibility for the northern region of the archdiocese.
 On 20 February 2012, Pope Benedict XVI elevated him to Archbishop of Perth, Western Australia.

 Bishop Les Tomlinson was the auxiliary bishop for the Eastern Region.
 He was appointed auxiliary bishop on 5 May 2009 and continued until he was installed as Bishop of Sandhurst in March 2012.

-Bishop Vincent Long Van Nguyen, OFM Conv was the auxiliary bishop for the western region and former assistant superior general for the Conventual Franciscans for Asia and Oceania.
+Bishop Vincent Long Van Nguyen OFM Conv was the auxiliary bishop for the western region and former assistant superior general for the Conventual Franciscans for Asia and Oceania.
 He was appointed auxiliary bishop on 20 May 2011 and continued until he was appointed Bishop of Parramatta on 5 May 2016 and installed on 16 June 2016.

-Bishop Mark Stuart Edwards, OMI was the auxiliary bishop for the Western Region, having been appointed bishop 7 Nov 2014.
+Bishop Mark Stuart Edwards OMI was the auxiliary bishop for the Western Region, having been appointed bishop on 7 Nov 2014.
 He was appointed Bishop of Wagga Wagga on 26 May 2020.